Limits Architecture¶

 Challenge: Distributed workers across cluster, each with own Limit object copy.

-Solution: Centralized Ray actor (LimitTrackerActor
+Solution: Centralized Ray actor (LimitTrackerActor) maintains all state.

 Architecture: